 Living far from family means that a road trip is often the only way you get to see anyone!
 So, if you are planning your own road trip (or military invasion!) here are a few things I recommend that you pack:

 I honestly don’t go anywhere without it!
-I have tea to help me relax, tea to help me deal with allergies, and tea to help easy the upset stomach that I ALWAYS get when I go on a long distance road trip.
+I have tea to help me relax, tea to help me deal with year round allergies, and tea to help easy the upset stomach that I ALWAYS get when I go on a long distance road trip.

 To avoid too many boxes, I take a handful of each variety and put it in a large Ziploc bag.
 Tea is easy to make at a hotel or even at a roadside gas station.
 Just take a travel mug, fill with hot water and toss in your tea bag.
 Your car companions will be happy to have you feeling better!